Real time performance against SQF reporting standards

 A final output of the project was a Power BI dashboard, deployed within the provider’s existing Microsoft technical ecosystem.
 The dashboard offered 2 views for the user; an overview and comparison.
 For the purposes of data privacy, we have used dummy data and a fictional organisation in the below dashboard examples.

 View interactive dashboard in Playground by Aginic

-The overview allowed users to see a quick snapshot, by month, of their performance against metrics aligned to the 8 SQF standards.
-Results were grouped at a facility, state & organisation level.
+The overview allowed users to see a quick snapshot by month, of their performance against metrics aligned to the 8 SQF standards.
+Results were grouped at a facility, state and organisation level.

 Each standard occupies a section within the dashboard linked to the SQF reporting framework, totalling 42 indicators (sample subset of metrics above).

 The tool primarily incorporates measures of consumer experience as well as care plans, mandatory training modules, incidents and hazards, pastoral care visits and more.
 Information can be filtered down to a particular facility and reporting month.
 The team leveraged pre-existing technical infrastructure and data from a broader data platform project, encompassing a suite of reporting across the wider providers group level, leading to faster and more efficient deployment of the reporting solution.